katsuhisamaruyama/ChangeMacroRecorder/README.md

 ## Usage

 ChangeMacroRecorder is intended to be embeded into the user (your) program that utilizes (analyzing, visualizing, etc.) recorded fine-grained code changes.
-It provides three important interfaces that are includes in the `package org.jtool.macrorecorder.recorder`.
+It provides three important interfaces that are included in the `package org.jtool.macrorecorder.recorder`.

 #### IMacroRecorder - Interface of the single instance that records change macros